-Department of Transportation ("DDOT"); the Councilmember for Ward 1; Advisory Neighborhood Commission ("ANC") 1C, the ANC for the area in which the Property is located; ANC 1B, the ANC located directly across 16th Street N.W. from the Property; and the single-member district representative for ANC 1C08.
+Neighborhood Commission ("ANC") 1C, the ANC for the area in which the Property is located; ANC 1B, the ANC located directly across 16^{th} Street N.W. from the Property; and the singlemember district representative for ANC 1C08.
 Pursuant to 11 DCMR Subtitle Y § 402.1, on February 5, 2018, the Office of Zoning mailed notice of the hearing to the Applicant, ANC 1C, ANC 1B, and the owners of all property within 200 feet of the Property.
 Notice was published in the D.C.
-Register on February 9, 2018.
-(65 DCR 1434.)
+Register on February 9, 2018 (65 DCR 1434).2

 Party Status.
 The Applicant, ANC 1C, and ANC 1B were automatically parties in this proceeding.
 A party status request was filed by the Beekman Place Condominium Association ("BPCA"), which represents the owners of the residential condominium development located to the south of the Property across Belmont Street, N.W. at 1600 Beekman Place, N.W.
 BPCA was represented by counsel.
-The BPCA withdrew its request for party status, however, prior to the hearing on the application.
+However, the BPCA withdrew its request for party status prior to the hearing on the application.
 (Exhibit 70.)